 Our main advice is to pace yourself...you can always come back!

 Edinburgh Castle will catch your attention whether you or not you choose to visit it (and we certainly recommend you do!).
 Sitting atop Castle Hill with incredible views across the city, it's easy to see why the site appealed to the builders of the original hill fort here.
-The walk to the castle will get your blood pumping and help you orient yourself among the mix of old and new.
-It dates back to the Iron Age, making it one of the oldest fortified places in Europe, and it has been awash with excitement ever since.
+The walk to the castle will get your blood pumping and help you orient yourself among the mix of old and new that is Edinburgh's skyline.
+The castle itself dates back to the Iron Age, making it one of the oldest fortified places in Europe, and it has been awash with excitement ever since.
 For best prices and guaranteed entry, book your tickets online.

 The National Museum of Scotland has galleries and exhibitions covering Scottish history & archaeology, nature, science & technology, world cultures, fashion, art and design, so there's more than enough to keep you busy for hours.
 Check their website to find out which exhibitions are happening while you are there.
 If you have time, make sure you take in the view from their amazing rooftop terrace during your visit.

 To discover Edinburgh's hidden history, visit Real Mary King's Close, Edinburgh's only preserved 17th century street, and let this immersive experience take you on a journey back in time.
-This should whet your appetite nicely to explore more of Edinburgh's old town, which has plenty of beautiful buildings, traditional pubs and eateries and weird and wonderful shops for you discover.
+This should whet your appetite nicely to explore more of Edinburgh's old town, which has plenty of beautiful buildings, traditional pubs and eateries and weird and wonderful shops.

-If it's art you enjoy, look no further than the Scottish National Gallery, housing one of the best collections in the world from the beginning of the Renaissance to the early 20th century, right in the heart of Edinburgh.
+If it's art you enjoy, the Scottish National Gallery should be next on your list.
+Housing one of the best collections in the world from the beginning of the Renaissance to the early 20th century, it's right in the heart of Edinburgh.
 Best of all, it's completely free to visit.

 Founded in 1124, St Giles' Cathedral, the High Kirk of Edinburgh, can be visited and admired for its peaceful atmosphere and awe-inspiring architecture.
 Complement and contrast this with a wander around the ruins of Holyrood Abbey, built in 1128.